 Fruit flies get their name because of their fondness for the moist surfaces of fruits.
 They prefer fruit that is fermenting, which occurs the moment you put it on a kitchen counter.
-Fruit flies also like vegetables that are ripening in an open area.
-They will also gladly accept any leftover scraps of fruit or food that ends up in sink drains, caught in filters or in the garbage.
+Fruit flies are also like vegetables that are ripening in an open area.
+They will also gladly accept any leftover scraps of fruit or food that end up in sink drains, caught in filters, or in the garbage.
 The red-eyed fruit fly adults prefer fruits and vegetables that are in the earliest stage of decomposition.
 Dark-eyed fruit flies prefer their food in the later stages of decomposition.
 The larvae are found burrowed deep into moist, smelly organic debris.

 Fruit flies search for foods such as: